Particular/docs.particular.net/nservicebus/msmq/full-qualified-domain-name.md

 snippet:MsmqMachineNameFQDN

-When first adopting FQDM the same will need to be done for [message mappings](/nservicebus/messaging/message-owner.md) and any direct queue destinations provided to NServiceBus.
+When first adopting FQDM the same will need to be done in the [routing](/nservicebus/messaging/routing.md) configuration and any direct queue destinations provided to NServiceBus.